COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.md

 some other parameters, with the actual experiment, in which a series of observations are made.

-The values of "a measurement point" are likely to be unique only for a particular run of an experiment.
-So for complete context, adding a universally-unique identifier, something like "dataset id", is necessary.
+Making values of "a measurement point" globally unique is cumbersome.
+We can add a further key data name, something like "dataset id", to avoid this.
 If measurements are divided into a series of scans, with different settings for each scan, "scan id" might also be a useful additional key data name.

-### Identifiers
+## Identifiers

 We have been using a third class of data names, those that are "identifiers".
-In our example, these are the measurement points.
-For "identifier" data names, the actual values of the data name are irrelevant, as the values are only used to distinguish or label different members.
+In our example above, these are the measurement points.
+For "identifier" data names, the actual values are irrelevant, as the values are only used to distinguish or label different members.
 Examples of identifier data names include measurement points, serial numbers, atom sites, sample numbers and run numbers.
-While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, these should not be used as numbers; if an identifier value has some other meaning, or is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
+While we often use numbers for identifier data values because it is easy to pick a unique one if we label sequentially, their numerical properties should not be used; if an identifier value has some other meaning, or is used in calculations, then we run the risk that a situation will arise where the same value should be assigned to distinct items, and so our values can no longer serve as identifiers.
 For example, we may decide to identify image frames in a data collection by numbering sequentially from zero, with each frame corresponding to a small uniform change in a sample orientation axis.
 If we then fall into the trap of using the image number multiplied by the axis step to get the axis value, we can no longer cope with a situation where the same orientation was recollected, for whatever experimental reason.

-Consider, however, the human user and suggest a natural system of labeling in your definition - labels that are meaningful to humans are just as good as random strings, but should never be involved in manipulations specified in other definitions.
+When choosing identifiers, consider the human user and suggest a natural system of labeling in your definition - labels that are meaningful to humans are just as good as random strings, but should never be involved in manipulations specified in other definitions.